MagnusS0/Cardio-Good-Fitness/README.md

 |-----|-----------|--------|----------|---------|
 | Avg |   0.75    |  0.75  |   0.75   |    36   |

 The classification report shows that the model has a high precision and recall for class 2 (TM798), which could be due to the fact that this class has more distinct features, making it easier to distinguish from the others.
-The precision and recall for classes 0 and 1 are lower, indicating that the model may have more difficulty distinguishing between these two classes.
+The precision and recall for classes 0 (TM195) and 1 (TM498) are lower, indicating that the model may have more difficulty distinguishing between these two classes.
 In the EDA part it is very clear that these two classes have many overlapping features.
+Overall the model achieved an accuracy of 0.75 and a cross validation score of 0.7382 on the test set, indicating that it generalizes well to unseen data.

 ## Binary Model
 Because of the many similarities between TM 195 and TM478 I decided to merge them and build a binary classification model to predict whether a customer will buy the high-end treadmill (TM798) or not.